snehalyutika/cse15l-lab-reports/lab-report-2-week-4.md

     ![Image](change3.png)
 -----------------------------------------------------
-4. The file ran into an issue of an infinite loop due to an open paranthesis at the beginning
+4. The file ran into an issue due to an absence of closed paranthesis at the end of the file.
+This issue was taken care of my adding an if staement as shown in the below image.

     Here is the link to the test file with the failure-inducing input: